UDATG/analogous_bars/README.md

 # README
-This repository contains code for the persistent extension method and analogous bars method from Iris Yoon, Chad Giusti, and Robert Ghrist's paper <font color="red">ADD LINK TO ARXIV </font>.
+This repository contains code for the persistent extension method and analogous bars method from the paper <a href="https://arxiv.org/abs/2201.05190">"Persistent Extension and Analogous Bars: Data-Induced Relations Between Persistence Barcodes" (Yoon, Ghrist, and Giusti, 2022)</a>.
+If you use these methods, please cite as the following.

+@ARTICLE{yoonghristgiusti2022,
+      title={Persistent Extension and Analogous Bars: Data-Induced Relations Between Persistence Barcodes},
+      author={Hee Rhang Yoon and Robert Ghrist and Chad Giusti},
+      journal= {ArXiv e-prints},
+      archivePrefix={arXiv},
+      year={2022},
+      eprint={2201.05190},
+      primaryClass={math.AT}
+}

 ## Code
 * We implement the <b>persistent extension method</b> and the <b>analogous bars method</b>.